blairanderson/runtalk/README.md

 This Repo holds our Services.
 It is setup with Vagrant.
+Make sure the vagrant file is forwarding ports for 3000 and 9292

-after cloning, run:
+after cloning, fire up the VM:

     $ vagrant up

-then to get into the VM, run:
+ssh into the VM:

     $ vagrant ssh

-after you SSH into the VM, type:
+Start the rails server of the main chat application:

     $ cd /vagrant/runtalk-chat
     $ rails s

-open a new tab and SSH into the same VM
+To start the faye server, open a new tab and SSH in again:

     $ vagrant ssh